Automatically generating Editor components

 Extending generated components

-Component C# classes are generated with the partial
+The generated C# classes for components are generated with the partial

 flag so that it is easy to extend them with functionality.
 This is helpful to draw gizmos, add context menus or add additional fields or methods that are not part of a built-in component.